Rebecca L. Springer

 Overview

 Companies, both large and small, turn to Rebecca for advice on the complex employment issues that keep their legal and human resources staff up at night.
-From ensuring compliance with the wide range of affirmative action obligations for government contractors, to conducting sensitive and high-profile investigations, to navigating the “alphabet soup” of federal and state employment laws, Rebecca serves as a trusted resource and partner to her clients.
+From ensuring compliance with the wide range of obligations for government contractors, to conducting sensitive and high-profile investigations, to navigating the “alphabet soup” of federal and state employment laws, Rebecca serves as a trusted resource and partner to her clients.

 Among other issues, Rebecca regularly counsels clients on how to navigate the panoply of state and federal employment-related laws, including employee leave, discrimination and harassment, reductions-in-force, and restructuring.
 She regularly conducts training on these topics and works collaboratively with her clients to find effective, practical solutions to employment-related challenges.